-Our collaborative relationships with these experts yield positive outcomes for students with autism and/or intellectual disabilities who have not been successful in other school settings, and who come to The Phoenix Center for its unique mix of therapeutic, academic, and behavioral supportive services.
+Our collaborative relationships with these experts yield positive outcomes for students with autism and/or intellectual disabilities who have not been successful in other school settings and come to The Phoenix Center for its unique mix of therapeutic, academic, and behavioral support services.

 In addition, as part of its mission to educate, empower, and enhance the independence of its students and graduates, The Phoenix Center works closely with sending districts to return students to their neighborhood districts when they are ready.

-- Visit the proposed district setting
+- Visiting the proposed district setting

 - Speaking with the classroom staff to orient them to the returning student’s needs